shamimhcp1/shamimhcp1/README.md

 # Hi there, I'm Shamim Hossain 👋
 *Founder | Full-Stack Developer | SaaS Architect*

-I'm a web developer with a focus on Python, Django and React.
-I'm passionate about creating web applications and solving real-world problems through technology.
-Welcome to my GitHub page!

 ## About Me

 - I'm a product-focused full-stack developer passionate about building scalable systems that power real businesses.